 Most students don't even think about getting recommendations until fall of senior year, when they see the application requires them.
 Then they approach the teacher in their hardest class, thinking that having a letter from their AP English or Calculus teacher will look good to the Admissions Committee.
 Stop right there.

 While I'm sure your AP English teacher is a lovely person and writes really good letters, he or she has only known you for a month or two.
 Probably not enough time to get a feeling for you as a student, much less you as a person.
-Admissions committees can tell when the recommender doesn't know the student well, so it comes off as a lukewarm recommendation, even with the letter sings your praises.
+Admissions committees can tell when the recommender doesn't know the student well, so it comes off as a lukewarm recommendation, even when the letter sings your praises.

 2) Be polite